slburson/misc-extensions/README.md

 CL implementations these days do tail-call optimization at least between functions defined in a single `labels` form.

+So when I do use `gmap`, it's specifically intended to convey to someone reading the code that the function being mapped is side-effect-free, so that the calls to it are independent of one another.
+I strongly urge adherence to this rule.

-All that said, occasions to use `gmap` are not at all uncommon, especially if you like to write your Lisp in a heavily functional style.
+Even with that constraint, I find that occasions to use `gmap` are not at all uncommon.
+It has proven handy over the years.

 The difference between `mapcar` and `gmap` is that with `gmap`, you explicitly indicate what kinds of collections the elements come from and how to combine the